eCredable Lift Review: The Pros & Cons of Lift

 eCredable introduced Lift® in the fall of 2019 to provide consumers with the ability to include their utility accounts in their TransUnion credit report.
 Most utility companies do not report your positive payment history to the credit bureaus, which means you don’t get any credit for paying these accounts on time.
 Negative information is reported if you stop paying on your account, and the utility company sends your account to a collection agency.
 The utility company reports your account “in collection” at the credit bureaus which really harms your credit score.

 Adding utility accounts can be really helpful for many consumers.
 Here’s how eCredable Lift works:

 - You enroll in eCredable Lift at www.eCredable.com

 - You have the option to choose which accounts you want to be included in your TransUnion credit report.
-Since Lift reports both positive and negative payment history, you might not want to include accounts that have late payments and are likely to harm your credit score.
+Since Lift reports both positive and negative payment history, you might not want to include accounts that have late payments as they are likely to harm your credit score.

-- eCredable Lift reports your information to TransUnion at least twice a week.
+- eCredable Lift reports your information to TransUnion on a regular basis.
 You can use any number of free credit monitoring services to check the impact on your credit report and credit score both before you add new accounts, and after the accounts have been added to your credit report.

 - Every month eCredable Lift securely logs into your utility accounts looking for new payment information to update your credit report at TransUnion.

-Let’s consider the advantages and disadvantages of this new approach to including more information in your TransUnion credit report.
+Let’s consider the advantages and disadvantages of this innovative approach to including more information in your TransUnion credit report.

 - eCredable Lift allows you to have some control over which accounts you want to be included in your TransUnion credit report.
 Most utility companies do not report your monthly payments to the major credit bureaus.
 This means you’re not getting any credit for paying your utility bills like cell phone, internet, and electricity.